An important aspect

-treat all concentrations the same.
-With the higher hourly average
+concentrations the same.
+With the higher hourly average concentrations

-concentrations being potentially more important than the lower
+shown to be more important than the lower values based on experimental

 hourly average concentrations, is an inappropriate approach for